-Ruth Lewis is the founder and director of Dimensional Dance, a professional contemporary ballet company company based in West Hartford, Connecticut.
+DIRECTOR RUTH LEWIS is the founder of Dimensional Dance.
 She was born in Jakarta, Indonesia, but spent the majority of her youth growing up in the pastoral town of Harvard, Massachusetts where her parents owned and operated an International Youth Hostel called Friendly Crossways.
-After graduating from the Walnut Hill School for the Performing Arts she went on to train with the Cleveland Ballet School.
-She started her professional career with Hartford Ballet and later joined Berkshire Ballet and American Repertory Ballet where she finished her career at a principal dancer.
-During her career she performed the works of Alvin Ailey, Gerald Arpino, George Balanchine, Doris Humphrey, Paul Taylor, Anthony Tudor, Michael Uthoff, and Septime Webre among others.
-She and her husband moved to Bermuda for four years where they had two children and where she was ballet master for National Ballet of Bermuda.
+After graduating from the Walnut Hill School for the Performing Arts she went on to dance professionally.
+She finished her dancing career with American Repertory Ballet then became assistant to the director, Septime Webre.
+She and her husband moved to Bermuda for four years where they had two children and where she was rehearsal director for National Ballet of Bermuda.